 Linen Textured Cards and Packaging

 Our textured playing cards have a luxurious linen texture added to them.
 You’re probably familiar with this texture if you’ve played with Bicycle cards.
-This finish can be used with any of our available card stocks.
+If your order is being printed by our international offset print service, this finish can be used with all card stocks except foil and PVC stock.
+Domestically, we have a specific stock with a linen texture pre-applied to the paper.
 Besides the obvious tactile addition, the texture adds ridges that reduce surface contact between cards, making them easier to shuffle, deal and handle.

 To be clear, the linen texture is different than embossing or debossing.
 You cannot emboss or deboss your cards however, you can apply this feature to your packaging.